 As Austria tackled the second year of the COVID-19 pandemic, demand for low- and non-alcohol beer rose, notably during the periods when horeca was closed and consumers didn’t want to drink excessively at home.
 This is illustrated by another significant volume sales increase in flavoured/mixed lager as well as in non-alcoholic beer, although the latter is also benefitting from a longer-term shift.

 In beer, Brau-Union Österreich AG retained an overwhelming lead over the competitive landscape.
-At the same time, however, private label brands from the likes of Spar and Hofer also made noticeable gains in 2020, stimulated by the shift to off-trade sales which saw increased demand for beer products from supermarkets during the COVID-19 pandemic.
+At the same time, however, private label brands from the likes of Spar and Hofer also made noticeable gains, stimulated by the shift to off-trade sales which saw increased demand for beer products from supermarkets during the COVID-19 pandemic.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the Beer industry in Austria with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.